 6. Empty bedrooms

-Perhaps your kids are grown and you have empty bedrooms but you may have parents reside with you… you could combine two bedroom into a small separate suite for your parents.
+Perhaps your kids are grown and you have empty bedrooms but you may have parents residing with you… you could combine two bedrooms into a small separate suite for your parents.
 It would probably never attain legal status to rent to non-family members, but you could convert the bedroom to create a comfortable suite for a family member.